-To Kill a Mockingbird Chapters 21-23 Quiz and Close Reading Bundle
+To Kill a Mockingbird Chapters 21-23 Quizzes, Inference Worksheets, and Vocabulary Games

-Challenge high school students to go beyond basic reading comprehension and practice close reading analysis skills while engaging with To Kill a Mockingbird by Harper Lee.
-Covering chapters twenty-one through twenty-three, this bundle offers a multiple choice, plot-based quiz; a short answer quiz option for re-assessment purposes; a pair of vocabulary games; three close reading worksheets; and answer keys.
-Materials are delivered in Word Document and PDF formats.
+Evaluate reading comprehension, support vocabulary development, and sharpen critical thinking and literary craft analysis skills with these activities and assessments covering chapters 21, 22, and 23 of To Kill a Mockingbird by Harper Lee.
+Two plot-based quizzes, three close reading inference worksheets, three vocabulary activities, and answer keys are included.
+Materials are delivered in editable Word Document and printable PDF formats.
 (Alternatively, a Google Drive bundle option is available.)
 By engaging with these materials, students will:

 Apply knowledge of literary devices including metaphor